smnorris/fwapg/extras/discharge/README.md

 ## Stream discharge

-The [Pacific Climate Impacts Consortium](https://www.pacificclimate.org/) provides modelled base flow and runoff for the Peace, Fraser and Columbia basins.
-Time series rasters are available for download as NetCDF and other formats [here](https://www.pacificclimate.org/data/gridded-hydrologic-model-output).
-We combine base flow and runoff to model discharge, then link the results to FWA fundamental watersheds and streams.
+The [Pacific Climate Impacts Consortium](https://www.pacificclimate.org/) (PCIC) provides modelled base flow and runoff for the Peace, Fraser and Columbia basins.
+Time series rasters (~30km2 resolution) are available for download as NetCDF and other formats [here](https://www.pacificclimate.org/data/gridded-hydrologic-model-output).
+We combine base flow and runoff rasters to model discharge, then link the results to FWA fundamental watersheds and streams.
+No upsampling of the PCIC data is performed (the discharge values could potentially be weighted via higher resolution precipitation data).

 ## Requirements

-The makefile will automatically install `postgis_raster` extension if it is not present in the database.
+The `postgis_raster` postgresql extension must be available for install.

-The `cdo` [Climate Data Operators](https://code.mpimet.mpg.de/projects/cdo) tool is also required, install via your package manager of choice or build from source:
+The `cdo` [Climate Data Operators](https://code.mpimet.mpg.de/projects/cdo) tool is required, install via your package manager of choice or build from source:

 - `conda install cdo` (this may not work on ARM based Macs)
 - `brew install cdo`
 - `apt install cdo`
 - [from source](https://code.mpimet.mpg.de/projects/cdo/wiki/Cdo#Download-Compile-Install)

 ## Processing

+To run:

+    ./discharge.sh

+This job:

-To download PCIC base flow and runoff, combine into discharge, and load to postgres:
+  - downloads PCIC base flow and runoff rasters

-    make all
+  - combines the PCIC rasters into a discharge raster (where values are discharge for each cell, not cumulative discharge)
+  - loads the discharge raster to postgres
+  - find discharge for each FWA fundamental watershed from the PCIC raster
+  - for each fundamental watershed, calculate the cumulative discharge from all upstream watersheds to that watershed
+  - convert this cumulative discharge to mm per m2 per year
+  - join FWA streams to the discharge value for their associated watershed, dump result to file

 ## Output table